swagen/swagen/README.md

 Swagen is a pluggable command-line tool to generate code and documentation from [Swagger](https://swagger.io/) definitions.

 ## Getting Started
 > This section discusses installing the Swagen tool globally.
-We will also discuss installing it locally in your project to avoid global dependencies.
+See [here](https://github.com/angular-template/swagger-client/wiki/Installing-Swagen-locally-in-your-project) for installing it locally in your project to avoid global dependencies.

 ```sh
 # Install Swagen CLI